-So, taking into account all of the above I'm satisfied that by the end of 2022, prior to the payments Mrs S made, Revolut ought fairly and reasonably to have recognised that its customers could be at an increased risk of fraud when using its services to purchase cryptocurrency, notwithstanding that the payment would often be made to a cryptocurrency wallet in the consumer's own name.
+So, taking into account all of the above I'm satisfied that by the end of 2022, prior to the payments Mrs B made in June 2023, Revolut ought fairly and reasonably to have recognised that its customers could be at an increased risk of fraud when using its services to purchase cryptocurrency, notwithstanding that the payment would often be made to a cryptocurrency wallet in the consumer's own name.

-Taking all of the above into account, and in light of the increase in multi-stage fraud, particularly involving cryptocurrency, I don't think that the fact the payments in this case were going to an account held in Mrs S's own name should have led Revolut to believe there wasn't a risk of fraud.
+Taking all of the above into account, and in light of the increase in multi-stage fraud, particularly involving cryptocurrency, I don't think that the fact most of the payments in this case were going to an account held in Mrs B's own name should have led Revolut to believe there wasn't a risk of fraud.

-So I've gone onto consider, taking into account what Revolut knew about the payments, at what point, if any, it ought to have identified that Mrs S might be at a heightened risk of fraud that merited its intervention.
+So I've gone onto consider, taking into account what Revolut knew about the payments, at what point, if any, it ought to have identified that Mrs B might be at a heightened risk of fraud that merited its intervention.

-I think Revolut should have identified that the payments were going to a cryptocurrency provider (the merchant involved is a well-known cryptocurrency provider).
-I don't think there was anything particularly unusual about Payment 1 such that I consider Revolut should have had cause for concern.
-But when Mrs S attempted to make payment 2, given the amount involved and what Revolut knew about the destination of the payment, I think that the circumstances should have led Revolut to consider that Mrs S was at heightened risk of financial harm from fraud.
+I think Revolut should have identified that both payments were going to a cryptocurrency provider (the merchants involved are well-known cryptocurrency providers).
+Payment 1 was low in value, and I don't think Revolut should reasonably have suspected that it might be part of a scam.
+However, Payment 2 was relatively larger, and it was made within 40 minutes of the previous payment.

+Given what Revolut knew about the destination of the payment, I think that the circumstances should have led Revolut to consider that Mrs B was at heightened risk of financial harm from fraud.
 In line with good industry practice and regulatory requirements, I'm satisfied that it is fair and reasonable to conclude that Revolut should have warned its customer before this payment went ahead.

-What did Revolut do to warn Mrs S?
+What did Revolut do to warn Mrs B?

-Revolut didn't provide any scam warnings to Mrs S before executing her authorised instructions in relation to the disputed payments.
+Revolut didn't provide any warnings to Mrs B before executing her authorised instruction to make Payment 2.